 - It's also hard to plan for because family members can't know in advance how long the need for care will last or how those needs will change over time.

-- Coordination among family members and with care providers and financial and legal advisors can be very difficult.
+- Coordination among family members, care providers, and financial and legal advisors can be very difficult.

 - Communication can be difficult, in part due to information overload.
 Information about health care, caregiving arrangements, finances and legal issues can be hard to organize and to share at the same time the family member is trying to provide assistance and keep his or her own life moving forward.